lucifer2048/Weather_CLI_APP/README.md

 - View, delete, and manage the search history.
 - Update user profiles (username or password).

-##Features
+## Features
 1. User Authentication
    - Register a new account with a username and password (hashed using bcrypt).
    - Log in with your credentials to access weather search and history features.

 2. Weather Search
    - Search for the current weather in any city.
-   - Get temperature, humidity, weather condition, and wind speed.
+   - Get temperature, humidity, weather conditions, and wind speed.

 3. 5-Day Weather Forecast
    - View the 5-day forecast for a city with detailed weather for each day.

 4. Search History Management
-   - View the history of all weather searches made by a user.
+   - View the history of all the weather searches made by a user.
    - Delete individual search entries by ID.

 5. Profile Management
    - Update your username or password.

-##Requirements
+## Requirements
 1. Python 3.x
 2. MySQL Database
 3. OpenWeatherMap API Key